 I found also a link to this Technet forum thread, dealing with the ‘Dual Scan’ issue under Windows 10.

-At Windows Partner support I found this thread, where somebody mentioned error 0x8024000d in connection with Windows 10 V1703 and WSUS.
+At Windows Partner support I found a thread, where somebody mentioned error 0x8024000d in connection with Windows 10 V1703 and WSUS.
 A Microsoft employee pointed to Server Cleanup Wizard to clean updates on Windows Server (see screenshot above).
 But that doesn’t help.

 The document How to clean up the WSUS server and clients when reaching the locally published category limit contains hints, how to clean WSUS Update memory.